 Microsoft Azure is committed to providing you with a cloud experience that optimizes your productivity and security, while giving you the consistency you need to achieve your goals.

-With three big cloud players on the “cloud field” it is crucial to know how your business will fair with each one.
-We can help with that since we support all three for our clients (AWS vs. MS Azure vs Google Cloud).
+With three big cloud players on the “cloud field,” it is crucial to know how your business will fare with each one.
+We can help with that since we support all three providers for our clients (AWS, Microsoft Azure, and Google Cloud).

 Here at CR-T, we take pride in providing enterprise-level IT services at prices that work for small businesses.
 Our team of experts can become your IT support department, responding to issues quickly, often before you even know about them.
 Covering everything from your servers and network infrastructure, to your computers, workstations and mobile devices, we provide end-to-end solutions for all your technology needs.